NA60 experiment

 The NA60 experiment was a high energy heavy ions experiment at the CERN Super Proton Synchrotron.
 It studied "prompt dimuon and charm production with proton and heavy ion beams".
-The spokesperson for the experiment is Gianluca Usai.
+The spokesperson for the experiment was Gianluca Usai.
 The experiment was proposed on 7 March 2000 and accepted on 15 June 2000.
 The experiment ran from October 2001 to 15 November 2004.